 Human Performance & Limitations

-NOTICE: PPL examinations will be going online with the CAA early 2020.
+NOTICE: PPL examinations will be going online with the CAA in July 2020.
 It is expected that further study and large expansion of syllabus (possibly including Commercial material) will cause both examination fees and study time to increase considerably.

 Pass your exams with The Great Circle now to avoid these extra expenses and increase in study time.
 Courses are filling up quickly, so book now to avoid disappointment.